For students whose primary identified need is academic learning.

 Special education programs are accessible to nonpublic school students through dual enrollment following the multidisciplinary team evaluation.

-Parents of nonpublic school students who suspect that their child is exceptional and in need of special education may request a multi-disciplinary team evaluation of their child through a written request to Director of Student Services & Special Education Noel Hustwit at 724-443-7230, ext.
-6501., 702 Warrendale Road, Gibsonia, PA 15044.
+Parents of nonpublic school students who suspect that their child is exceptional and in need of special education may request a multi-disciplinary team evaluation of their child through a written request to the director of student services at 702 Warrendale Road, Gibsonia, PA 15044.

 Services for Disabled Preschool Age Children